drainpip/shaneis.me-v2/content/blog/from-builder-to-helper/index.md

 Well...

 One day they're your peers, the next day you're their boss.
 There are suddenly power dynamics, and responsibilities for human beings.
 If the weight of it doesn't give you pause, perhaps you're not taking this seriously enough.
-The awesome responsibility to create an environment for those you're responsible for to thrive is a burden you feel in the early days of being a manager.
+The awesome responsibility to create an environment for those you're responsible for to thrive is a charge you feel in the early days of being a manager.
 It can rear its ugly head as sticky personality conflicts, or pay disparities, that are suddenly for you to solve.
 One day it'll hit you upside the head, and it'll happen randomly for the rest of the time you stay in this role.
 There are a lot of things you can do to help, but when I look back upon the beginning of my engineering management journey these are things I did right away (or wished I did earlier) to have a better footing.

 ### No more technical decisions